Robert Durst testifies in Los Angeles murder trial, says he didn't kill Susan Berman

 "No," Durst replied.

 "Do you know who did?"
+DeGuerin asked.

 Earlier, prosecutors resumed their cross-examination of the only other defense witness, false memory expert Elizabeth Loftus, to begin the day.